CenturyLinkCloud/mdw/mdw/build.md

   - Commit (with `[skip ci]`) and push merged CHANGELOG.md
   - Update the new release on GitHub (https://github.com/CenturyLinkCloud/mdw/releases), copying the notes from updated CHANGELOG.md

-10. Run task 1, 2, 3 & 6 and commit the files right away for the post-release snapshot (to prevent another commit from auto-publishing).
-    - Mark snapshot release as "This is a pre-release" on GitHub

-11. See mdw-ctl-internal build.md.

-12. Create and publish Docker image
+10. Create and publish Docker image
     - Log into 143 and `su - mdwapp`, then go to directory with cloned Git repo (/app/prod/jack/mdw/mdw).
     - git pull
     - Create docker image with following command: